 Tips for building patient rapport

-Fortunately, there are some tips for sharpening your rapport with a third party.
+There are some tips for sharpening your rapport with a third party.
 These apply to patients, colleagues and even family members.

 Take a genuine interest in what is important to other people.
 Start to understand them by listening to any concerns or issues they hold important.
 Don't expect them to come to you first.
 Patients are often guarded at the beginning of any relationship and you need to show that you are there for them, regardless of your mood/feelings.

 Listen to how they phrase things.
-Pick up on key words, the way they talk and the favourite phrases they use in conversations.
+Pick up on keywords, the way they talk and the favourite phrases they use in conversations.
 Build these aspects subtly into your own conversations with them.

 Temper your responses to their questions in a manner that suits their tone.
-Notice how much information they handle in discussions and feed back in the same portion size.
+Notice how much information they handle in discussions and feedback in the same portion size.
 Do they go into detail about things they talk about or do they just look at the bigger picture?
 It is important to respond in a way that they relate to.